Financial Planner FAQ

 How should I use this tool safely?

-Use realistic assumptions and compare multiple scenarios (best case, base case, stress case).
-Small changes in growth, taxes, and outflows can create large long-term differences.
+Use realistic assumptions and compare multiple scenarios, such as best case, base case, and stress case.
+Small changes in growth, taxes, and spending can lead to very different long-term outcomes.

 Ready to test your own scenario?